Multitasking & Task Switching: The Real Cost to Focus

 Mind Lab Pro®'s all natural, Univeral Nootropic™ targets every aspect of cognition to initiate 100% Brainpower™ for multitasking.

-Its whole-brain-boosting ingredients may help multitaskers increase productivity while multitasking and switching between tasks.
+Its whole-brain-boosting ingredients may help multitaskers increase their context-switching ability to get more done while multitasking.

 Keep in mind, however, that multitasking isn't always the best way to get things done.
 Sometimes, it can be more efficient to set aside specific times for each task, as not to interfere with our attention on important, complex tasks.